Wednesday, January 30, 2019

 Here are some of those historical notes.
 Many are quoted from the sources — newspapers, diaries and letters — in the Archives:

 1836.
-The population of the Wisconsin Territory (which included the present Iowa, Minnesota and part of the Dakotas) was 22,214 when it was first established in1836, with about half or 12,000 living east of the Mississippi River in what is now the State of Wisconsin.
+The population of the Wisconsin Territory (which included the present lands of Iowa, Minnesota and part of the Dakotas) was 22,214 when it was first established in1836, with about half or 12,000 living east of the Mississippi River in what is now the State of Wisconsin.
 The early settlers often followed narrow Native American trails as they traveled through the prairies toward what soon would be Cooksville.

 1840.
 John Cook bought 80 acres of land in Rock County from the U.S. Government when sales began in 1837.
 After arriving to what soon would be his home near the Bad Fish Creek, Cook and his family first lived in their oxen wagon while building a temporary log cabin.